mebeim/aoc/2023/README.md

 that is: the area is equal to the number of internal points, minus one half of the points laying on the perimeter, plus 1.

+Jonathan Paulson made a good and straight-to-the-point video explanation of this approach in [his youtube video here][d18-jonathan-video].

 Okay, we have our mind set on the goal, now onto the coding part.
 We want the coordinates of all the vertices and the number of points on the perimeter.
 We can calculate all of this in one go by parsing the input line by line.